 Bottom Line: This study compact battery operated coffee making machine is a great overall all in one option.
 It can hold enough charge to brew several cups of coffee, while heating the water for you.
 No filter is needed.
 Cleanup is effortless.
 If you are traveling with a group then this may be a good fit for you to get a hot cup of coffee for everyone which may be worth the investment.

-For more info, see our full review of the Makita coffee maker here.
+For more info, see this full review of the Makita coffee maker.